tungstenfabric/website/Tungsten-Fabric-10-minute-deployment-with-k8s-on-AWS.md

 Press "Continue to Subscribe", then "Accept Terms".

-*If you are connected as an IAM user, and you can not to perform a task in AWS Marketplace, check the Appendix at the end of the document.
+*If you are connected as an IAM user, and you can not perform a task in AWS Marketplace, check the Appendix at the end of the document.

 ## Procedure